What sparked your passion for science?

 How do you enjoy spending time outside of work?

 In my free time I enjoy exploring the Netherlands with my wife and two children.
 We moved here five years ago, and we still love to find new places to visit.
-I also like running, and in the past, I have completed five marathons in four countries and one 50 km ultramarathon through London!
+I also like running, and in the past, I completed five marathons in four countries and one 50 km ultramarathon through London!